"""

 except RuntimeError:

-# No running loop, create a new one
+# No running loop, use a persistent background loop

 [docs]